jacobcook1995/QMEECourseWork/Week2/readme.txt

 debugme.py: Python script to test the debugger on test_oaks.py: Python script to be fixed using the Python debugger. align_seqs_fasta.py: script that reads in DNA sequences from files and then finds the length of the longest overlap and then prints said overlap and its length.
 Can read two sequences written in seperate fasta files if no fasta files are specified it automatically uses two specified in Data
+LV1.py: A script that solves the Lotka-Volterra model and plots the results profileme.py: A script that uses a lot of steps to do nothing, used to test profiling code timeitme.py: A script to test time consumption of basic operations